Andrejkf/solution_advanced_lane_finding/report_template.md

 #### 5. Radius of curvature of the lane
 ##### Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 5.1.
-Function drawcurvedline() was defined
+Function drawcurvedline() was defined. (cell 62 Jupyter notebook).

 I did this in lines # through # in my code in `my_other_file.py`